sodadata/docs/soda-cloud/anomaly-dashboard.md

 * all non-automated checks for datasets on this data source remain intact
 4. After approximately five days, during which Soda's machine learning studies your data, you can return to the **Anomalies** tab on the **Dataset** page to view the issues Soda automatically detected.
 5. (Optional) Consider setting up a notification for any of the automated anomaly detection checks in the dashboard; see [Add anomaly notification](#add-anomaly-notifications).
 6. (Optional) If you wish, you can adjust the time of day that the daily anomaly detection scan definition runs to collect its measurements.
-To do so, navigate to ...
+To do so, navigate to the **Scans** dashboard, then, for the scan definition that runs daily for your anomaly detection dashboard updates, click the stacked dots at right and select **Edit Scan Definition**.
+Adjust the time of day as you wish, then **Save**.

 ## About the anomaly detection dashboard